Applying for SteelTree Funding

 Along with responses to the questions above, feel free to also include any of the following (or other) documents applicable to the organization and/or project.
 Please limit these extra materials to no more than 5 pages.

-- Overall budget, with expenses and major sources of funding – feel free to upload, or create using our form
+- Detailed budget, with expenses and major sources of funding – feel free to upload a detailed budget, in addition to the one created using our form in the application

 - Vision and Mission Statements